Diversity, Equity and Inclusion Series: Identifying obstacles within your hiring system–and how to address them

 Is there a certain milestone in the hiring process?
 Are they withdrawing or being rejected?
 If they are being rejected, are there patterns in the reason codes?

 If you look at the data and find that there’s little or no diversity among the candidate pool, then you’ve identified a new barrier.
-If for some reason candidates aren’t applying to your open positions, it’s time to focus your audit on sourcing platforms, your referral program, and recruiting partnerships.
+Also, if for some reason candidates aren’t applying to your open positions, it’s time to focus your audit on sourcing platforms, your referral program, and recruiting partnerships.

 Jennifer: Well, there are many ways but here are three tips that I share with employers often: